 - Developing evaluation theory and principles: this involves an investigation into indicators and methods that are used to assess transformational creative practice, and subsequent development of new evaluation principles.

 - Co-researching together with creative practices gathered in the laboratory and observatory: drawing on interviews with creative practitioners and interactions with audiences, we identify diverse ways to talk about creative practice.
 Informed, we develop indicators for assessing the potential of creative practice to support eco-social change.

 - Interaction with policymakers: moving from policy recommendations to collaborative engagement.
 This involves gathering evaluation insights from diverse cultural and institutional policy actors.
 We conduct interviews with policymakers from the cultural sector in multiple countries and organise ‘soft space’ policy sessions with the interviewees.

-Insights from CreaTures research and practice will contribute towards an Open Creative Practice (OCP) framework – a transdisciplinary, evidence-based, open-access tool highlighting the strengths of and opportunities for creative practices and the arts in stimulating action towards socially and ecologically sustainable futures.
-The framework will be discussed and further refined through a series of engagement events, including co-creative workshops and other working assemblies with diverse local stakeholders from across the public, private, not-for-profit, and community sectors.
+Together, these evaluation activities will contribute to the Open Creative Practice Framework (OCPF) – a transdisciplinary, evidence-based, open-access tool highlighting the strengths and opportunities for creative practices in stimulating action towards socially and ecologically sustainable futures.
+The framework is developed and further refined through a series of engagement events, including co-creative workshops and other working assemblies with diverse local stakeholders from public, private, not-for-profit, and community sectors.